 Mary's Well is the place where, according to Catholic tradition, the angel Gabriel appeared to Mary announcing that she would bear the Son of God.
 The spring and its water are considered holy by both Muslims and Christians, and earlier generations attributed unusual healing properties to it.

 The spring begins in a cave thirty meters north of the Orthodox Church of the Annunciation.
 Originally the public well was located next to the small pool that is now inside the Orthodox Church of the Annunciation.
 After the church was established, local people were barred from using the well and a replacement was built in the shape of a public water trough, to which the water was channeled from the church.
 The water was also used by farmers to irrigate their fields.

-For centuries the public water trough was a gathering place for the city's residents and passers-by.
-Older residents recall it as being one of the most colorful places in Nazareth.
+For many centuries the public water trough was a meeting place for the city's residents and passers-by.
+Older residents recall it as being one of the most vibrant places in Nazareth.
 Mary's Well is a site of religious, historical and cultural importance; the water trough and the large tree next to it have become the city's symbol and are used as the City Council's logo.